The Lemba people

 There are also Lemba people living in north-eastern Zimbabwe.

-The far-northern reaches of Limpopo province hold mysteries and legends like the Rain Queen, the Sacred Lake - and the Lemba People, the Jews of Africa.
+The far-northern reaches of Limpopo province hold mysteries and legends like the Rain Queen, the Sacred Lake and the Lemba, who regard themselves as descendents of one of the ten tribes of Israel.

 The Lemba emblem is the Star of David, with an elephant at its centre.
 The elephant signifies the clan's membership to the Venda nation, and it's their symbol of might, peace and intellect.